 But it may not be the best one for your freelance business.
 There are other options for proposal systems that suit your needs.
 In our list, you’ll learn about 10 great Proposify alternatives, helping you find one that fits your specific business.

 Bonsai is made specifically for freelancers, who know the importance of winning proposals - making Bonsai the best Proposify alternative.
 You can use their proposal templates with those key sections that win business, and customize them to suit your needs.
 Attach documents, add and delete sections, and add them to a project dashboard.
-Your proposal is then integrated with contracts (featuring e-signature capacity), and invoices, so your project is managed from beginning to end.
+Your proposal is then integrated with contracts (featuring e-signature capacity using the online signature maker), and invoices, so your project is managed from beginning to end.

 You can also track time to apply to projects, and manage tasks.
 There’s the ability to send automatic reminders to clients, and notify you when they’re read.
 You’ll also get support for accounting and taxes, and be able to work in 180 different currencies.
 Wherever your business is located, you’ll be able to do international work.